nicolorosso/ensemble_llms/README.md

 ## Data Preparation

 The following CSV files are the one used:
-- `abstract_with_topics.csv`: Contains scientific papers for context
+- `abstracts_with_topics.csv`: Contains scientific papers for context
 - `antiscience-withlanguage-all-tweets.csv`: Contains tweets for classification (this one has been sent via e-mail)

 ## Configuration